 The grapes to use

 For the all’grape crumble I wanted to use the’strawberry grapes, sweet and with a particular taste, but you can also use any kind of wine grapes.
 I tell you wine grapes because it tastes, as in the’strawberry grapes, are more concentrated and the result will be far better than the’table grapes.
 As for seeds, impossible to take them off, you have to leave them, but in the’strawberry and wine grapes are few and small.
 All’Inside I also put a thin layer of d’ jam;grapes (you can use the jam you prefer, strawberries, Plums, figs).
 The crumbled all’grapes is a simple and good dessert, perfect for breakfast.
-But I invite you to take a look at all my CRUMBLED CAKES RECIPES to find something less rustic as well simple and to my RELATED #8217 LINKS as long as we are in the season.
+But I invite you to take a look at all my CRUMBLED CAKES RECIPES to find other tasty ideas and my RELATED #8217 LINKS as long as we are in the season.
 Have a good day.

 SBRICIOLATA TO THE FRAGOLA UVAPrint This